Zorglu/odroid-blue-led/README.md

 odroid-blue-led
 ===============

-Use Odroid's blue light with nodeJS
+Use Odroid's blue light with nodeJS.